MJT Junior Tour Policies & Procedures

 Note: Local Rule (E-5) – not requiring stroke and distance for out of bounds or lost ball is not in effect for all MJT tournaments

-Pace of Play (Rule 5.6) – During all MJT tournament rounds, it is expected players play without undue delay.
-Where at all possible, players are encouraged to play ready golf in order to maintain a reasonable pace of play.
+Pace of Play (Rule 5.6) – During all MJT tournament rounds, players are expected to play without undue delay.
+Where at all possible, players are encouraged to play ready golf to maintain a reasonable pace of play.
 Groups are considered “in position” if they stay immediately behind the group in front.
-Pace will be monitored by MJT Marshals and penalty strokes could be accessed to a player or group if they fall out of position.
+Pace will be monitored by MJT Referees, Marshalls, and tournament staff.
+The rules allow 40 seconds for each shot.

-Practice (Rule 5.2 and 5.5) - Before and between rounds in Stroke Play, Rule 5.2b is modified in this way: A player must not practice on the competition course before or between rounds.
-Penalty for first breach: General Penalty (applied to the player’s first hole).
-Penalty for second breach: Disqualification.
+Practice (Rule 5.2 and 5.5) - Before and between rounds in Stroke Play, Rule 5.2b is modified to read: A player must not practice on the competition course before, during, or between rounds.

-Transportation – Players must not ride on any form of transportation during a round unless authorized or later approved by the Tournament Rules Committee.
-A player who will play, or has played, under penalty of stroke and distance is always authorized to ride on motorized transportation for that purpose.
+Transportation –Players must not ride on any form of transportation during a round unless authorized or later approved by the Tournament Rules Committee.
+A player who will play, or has played, under penalty of stroke and distance is always authorized to a ride-back on a cart.

 Electric Push Carts - all electric / motorized push carts are not allowed for MJT tournament play